Carrom: Carrom men

 Carrom is played using small disks of wood or plastic known as carrom men (sometimes abbreviated CM, c.m. c/m, etc.).
 These pieces, aside from the special queen, may also be known as seeds, coins, pawns (as in chess), or pucks.
 Carrom men are designed to slide when struck and are made with a smooth surface that slides easily when laid flat on the board.
 They are struck by a Striker of a standard specification which is larger and heavier.
 Carrom follows similar "strike and pocket" games, like pool, with its use of rebounds, angles, and obstruction of opponent's carrom pieces.

 A carrom set contains 19 pieces (striker not included) in three distinct colours: 9 white carrom men, 9 black carrom men and 1 red queen.

 ICF-approved pieces must have a diameter of no more than 3.18 cm and no less than 3.02 cm.
 The pieces must be between 7 and 9 mm thick.
 The pieces have a plain, rounded edge.
 The mass of the pieces must be between 5.0 and 5.5 g.

 Strikers

-Striker pieces are used to hit the carrom men and the queen across the board to the pockets.
+Striker pieces are used to hit the carrom men and the queen across the board to the pockets, similar to how the cue ball is used in billiards.
 The carrom striker normally weighs 15 grams of size 4.1 cm diameter.